The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 Ichihara, JP

-Akiyuki Hiraga practices in Ichihara, Japan.
+Akiyuki Hiraga practices practicing medicine in Ichihara, Japan.
 Hiraga is rated as an Advanced expert by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-Their top areas of expertise are Meningitis, Hypokalemic Periodic Paralysis, Marchiafava Bignami Disease, and Familial Periodic Paralysis.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Meningitis, Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, and Marchiafava Bignami Disease.

 Learn about our expert tiers